 - Studies have found that those who read for pleasure have higher levels of empathy, greater self-esteem and are better able to cope with difficult situations.

 The Summer Reading Challenge and Winter Mini Challenge offer children and families a fun framework for reading for pleasure and celebrating reading together.

 Explore more reading facts here

-If your child already has a Summer Reading Challenge account, they can sign in using the Log in option at the top of the page.
-Any books that have been rated and reviewed, and any badges that have been unlocked in previous years and Challenges will still be accessible via their profile page.
+If your child already has a website profile, they can sign in using the Login option at the top of this page.
+Website profiles are accessible all year round, so any books that have been rated and reviewed, and any badges that have been unlocked in previous Challenges are always available.

 Website screen names

 Children can choose their own username and password when completing the registration form.
 These details will allow them to sign in to their profile each time they visit.